alanrusnak/2048-web-api/README.md

-#2048 game engine accessible via simple Web API
+#2048 Web API

-2048 game engine written in Java with Spring and SpringBoot frameworks.
+2048 game engine written in Java with Spring and SpringBoot frameworks, accessible via a simple Web API

 See it live on http://alanrusnak.com/2048